 Look at the Whole Community Picture

-Municipalities should be evaluated holistically to ensure that they are not able to comply with new policies or access new funding sources while simultaneously underminind the goals of an inclusive zoning plan.
+Municipalities should be evaluated holistically to ensure they can neither comply with new policies nor access new funding while simultaneously undermining the goals of an inclusive zoning plan.
 A city that upzones in an area that is unsuitable for healthy housing or upzones one area while downzoning an equal or greater amount on another area on balance counter the goals of equitable zoning reform.

 Protect Tenants From Displacement